-To use the on-chip temperature sensor, the user selects the analog input channel INCHx = 1010.
+To use the on-chip temperature sensor, select the analog input channel INCHx = 1010.
 Any other configuration is done as if an external channel was selected, including reference selection, conversion-memory selection, etc.

 The typical temperature sensor transfer function is shown in Figure 23-10.
-When using the temperature sensor, the sample period must be greater than 30 $\mu$ s.
-The temperature sensor offset error can be large, and may need to be calibrated for most applications.
+When using the temperature sensor, the sample period must be greater than 30 μ s.
+The temperature sensor offset error can be large and needs to be calibrated for most applications.
 See device-specific datasheet for parameters.

 Selecting the temperature sensor automatically turns on the on-chip reference generator as a voltage source for the temperature sensor.
-However, it does not enable the $V{REF+}$ output or affect the reference selections for the conversion.
+However, it does not enable the V{REF+} output or affect the reference selections for the conversion.
 The reference choices for converting the temperature sensor are the same as with any other channel.